it3xl/git-repo-sync/README.md

 You should have the both

 - You run **git-repo-sync** rarely.
 I.e. someone aready pushed commites exactly to your branch after last running of **git-repo-sync**.
-- And you and your teammate have pushed changes to the same Git-branch but through different remote repositories.
+- And you and your teammate have pushed changes to the same Git-branch but through different remote repositories and your remote repositories are no synchronized between your Git-pushes.

 Basically, you don't know about **git-repo-sync** until you are in this situation.